colindembovsky/pipelines-as-code/readme.md

 ```

 ### Steps are Tasks
-Steps are the actual “things” that execute, in the order that they are specified in the job.
+Steps are the actual "things" that execute, in the order that they are specified in the job.
 Each step is a task: there are out of the box (OOB) tasks that come with Azure DevOps, many of which have aliases, and there are tasks that get installed to your Azure DevOps account via the marketplace.

 Creating custom tasks is beyond the scope of this chapter, but you can see how to create your own custom tasks here [https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).